 For many decades, African Americans were unable to purchase homes in growing areas due to racial stigmas and systemic barriers that made it possible for whites to build wealth quickly.

 Other wealth-building investments like the stock market are made inaccessible to the black community due to a lack of disposable income and an inadequate financial education.
-Additionally, a general distrust in banks based on the past injustices of the system leaves many African Americans to face a mental hurdle of trusting a bank to respect their money.
+Additionally, general distrust in banks based on the past injustices of the system leaves many African Americans to face a mental hurdle of trusting a bank to respect their money.

 There is also an implicit distrust of systems and institutions, and things like banks that we have to overcome.
 So you’ll see a lot of us in the space just working on basics, financial literacy to help people understand how this stuff works because if you go back to our grandparents or our parents they’ve been taken advantage of by these same systems that we are now coming in and saying “Yes invest.
 Give to banks.
 Give to institutions.” and it’s like “I don’t know if I trust that.”